Financial Aid Terms and Conditions — Undergraduate Students

 How Your Aid Eligibility Was Determined

 Federal and state financial aid programs are awarded to eligible students who demonstrate "financial need" as determined by the FAFSA.
-Financial aid packages will vary based on number of applications received by the University's published deadline, number of students applying, and availability of funds; as well as by institutional, federal, state, and University guidelines.
+Financial aid packages will vary based on the number of applications received by the University's published deadline, number of students applying, and availability of funds; as well as by institutional, federal, state, and University guidelines.

 Cost of Attendance